Bartallama3D/website/_products/45-prusa-xl-buddy-ventilated-cover.md

 Want to use a Noctua Fan instead?
 We have a version that includes a 24V -> 12V step-down converter and allows you to use a Noctua Fan instead!

-*** This is a custom designed accessory for the Prusa XL.
-We are not affiliated with, endorsed by, or collaboring with Prusa on this accessory.
+*** This is a custom-designed accessory for the Prusa XL.
+We are not affiliated with, endorsed by, or collaborating with Prusa on this accessory.